-With the release of You, Me, and Forever, Najee concludes, “Making music at this point in my career is still exciting and I am always evolving.
+With the release of Poetry In Motion, Najee concludes, “Making music at this point in my career is still exciting and I am always evolving.
 As a musician the love of performing for people whether in studio or live is still a gratifying experience.
 The best feeling to me is presenting something new to the world!”